SallyFroMilan/Intermediate-HTML-and-CSS/SVG/README.md

 ### What are SVGs?

-A ***scalable*** **image format**, which means they will easily **scale to any size and retain their quality without increasing their filesize**.
-They’re also very useful if you need to **create or modify your images programmatically**, because you can change their properties through CSS and JavaScript.

 A ***scalable*** **image format**, which means they will:

 - **easily scale to any size**
 - **retain their quality without increasing their filesize**
-- and also very useful if you need to **create or modify your images programmatically** - as you can change their properties through CSS and JavaScript.
+- and are also very useful if you need to **create or modify your images programmatically** - as you can change their properties through CSS and JavaScript.